WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Apps/index.md

 ## Meadow Package

 When you create a new Meadow application, the `Meadow` core package should be automatically added.
-It can manually installed via NuGet:
+It can be manually installed via NuGet:

 ```bash
 > nuget install Meadow